CocoLi7777/order-viewer/README.md

 ## Database Seeder
-To seed the database with data of orders, customers, companies, items and develiveries from the ".csv" format, run
-# Destroy all data
-node seeder -d
+To seed the database with data of orders, customers, companies, items and develiveries from the ".csv" format, run Destroy all data node seeder -d

-# Import all data
+Import all data
 node seeder -i

 ## Project Roadmap

-# Purpose and Implementation details
+### Purpose and Implementation details
 1.Demonstrate using MongoDB to query multiple tables and to accomplish a join.
 2.Build an API for the front end to comsume, which can be easily integrated and extended using Node.js and Express.
 3.Creating and running single-page application using React.js and hooks(useState,useEffect,useMemo,useRef).
 It offers react-table, styled-components to make implementation easier.

-# Additions
+### Additions
-1.I used MongoDB to setup database but still find it's a little hard for NoSQL to join tables, even I used aggregate, lookup and virtual field of MongoDB to solve this problem, but I still got the delivery amount unsovled.So I used the data of delivery number instead of delivery amount.
+1.I used MongoDB to setup database but still find it's a little hard for NoSQL to join tables, even I used aggregate, lookup and virtual field of MongoDB to solve this problem,but I still got the delivery amount unsovled.So I used the data of delivery number instead of delivery amount.
 I'd like to use Postgres and SQL query to refactor later on.
 2.I'd like to use Bulma to have better CSS design and UI appearance for table.
 But I already used react-table and CSS format included.